bcgov/digital-toolkit/_guides/rest-api-development-standard/introduction.md

 There are some subject areas that for various reasons could not be accommodated in the time available.
 At some future point more topics will be addressed.

-Not covered in this guide are:
+Topics not covered in this guide today, but certainly planned, are:

+* API documentation
+* API consoles
+* an API Registry
 * Hosting REST APIs
 * Identity management
 * Security